oceanzus/RPiOOI/README.md

 These examples were originally intended for use on a Raspberry Pi with the idea being that you could display and update near real-time data for viewing or decision-making.
 These scripts are based in Python 3 and have been tested on the Raspberry Pi Model 3B+ (in Python 3.7.3) and on a Windows 10 machine (in Python 3.7.4) while using the most recent versions of the libraries.

+Note that these scripts have a long startup time and may need some fine tuning.
+To make edits to each script, you can use any Python 3 editor.

+Updates and additional scripts will be made available in the future.

 ## Setting Up The Pi
 There are plenty of examples on how to set up a Raspberry Pi.
 If you are new to the platform, I recommend starting with NOOBS.
 Don't forget to update your Raspberry Pi if you've started it up for the first time.
 Via Terminal, enter the following commands: